Nasdaq OMX first to win EU approval to clear derivatives

 “We are in very close dialogue with a number of European banks about whether we can clear over-the-counter equity based products,” Jochumsen said.

-Nasdaq OMX is already the fourth largest derivatives clearing house in Europe and clears equity, interest rate and commodity derivatives.
-It faces competition from rivals such as Eurex Clearing (DB1Gn.DE) and LCH.Clearnet (LSE.L) and ICE Clear (ICE.N).
+Nasdaq OMX is already the fourth largest derivatives clearing house in Europe and clears equity, interest rate and commodity derviatves.
+It faces competition from rivals such as Eurex Clearing and LCH.Clearnet and ICE Clear .